 About Us:

-Footprints to Recovery is a residential recovery community for individuals seeking recovery, working a 12-step program with a sponsor, and are ready to proceed to the next level of their recovery.
-Footprints is designed as the next step towards living on your own, providing support and accountability within a sober community.
+Footprints to Recovery is a residential recovery community for individuals seeking recovery, who are working a 12-step program with a sponsor, and are ready to proceed to the next level of their recovery.
+Footprints is designed as the next step towards living on your own.
 The home emulating facilities in South Nashville, Donelson, and Brentwood offer accountability and structure to fit the individual needs.

 Footprints to Recovery is a Section 501(c)(3) charitable organization.
-Any and all donations are deemed tax-deductible, absent any limitations on deductibility applicable to a particular taxpayer.
+All donations are deemed tax-deductible, absent any limitations on deductibility applicable to a particular taxpayer.

 Our Mission Statement: